-As per the NFHS-3 (2005-2006) results, about half of the currently married women between the ages of 15-49 were using a modern method of contraception.
-Of these women, eighty percent were permanent method users (Female sterilization 77.23% and vasectomy 2.12%).
+As per the NFHS-3 (2005-2006) results, about half of the currently married women between the ages of 15 and 49 were using a modern method of contraception.
+Of these women, eighty percent were permanent method users (Female sterilization 77.23 percent and vasectomy 2.12 percent).
 A condom was used by only about 10 percent of the contraceptive users (IIPS, 2006).
 Similar trends were observed in the DLHS-3 2006-07 survey too.
-It is obvious that from all these findings that men's use of contraception is low in comparison to women.
-As expected, the contraceptive prevalence was noticeably high in urban (55.8%) areas than compared to rural (45.3%).
-Interestingly, there was no difference in contraceptive prevalence for permanent method use between rural and urban areas (IIPS, 2006), but for spacing method use urban leads.
+It is obvious that from all these findings that men's use of contraception is low compared to women's.
+As expected, the contraceptive prevalence was noticeably high (55.8 percent) in urban areas when compared to rural areas (45.3 percent).
+Interestingly, there was no difference in contraceptive prevalance for permanent method use between rural and urban areas (IIPS, 2006), but in the use of spacing method there was a lead in the urban areas.